 - Limit your use of non-biodegradable items and pack them out.

 - Please don’t give money, sweets or other things to begging children.

 - Taking photographs is a privilege, not a right.
 Ask permission and respect people’s desire not to be photographed.

-- Dress modestly, in line with local custom and avoid outward displays of physical affection.
+- Dress modestly, in line with local customs and avoid outward displays of physical affection.

 - You are a representative of outside culture, and your impact lingers long after you return home.